Da Vinci® Urologic Procedures

 Surgeons experienced with the da Vinci System can be found using the Surgeon Locator.
 Intuitive Surgical provides surgeons training on the use of the da Vinci System but does not certify, credential or qualify the surgeons listed in the Surgeon Locator.

 In order to provide benefit and risk information, Intuitive Surgical reviews the highest available level of evidence on procedures named above.
 Intuitive Surgical strives to provide a complete, fair and balanced view of the clinical literature.
 However, our materials should not be seen as a substitute for a comprehensive literature review for inclusion of all potential outcomes.
 We encourage patients and physicians to review the original publicatons and all available literature in order to make an informed decision.
 Clinical studies are typically available at pubmed.gov.

-Schedule a Kidney Surgery Consultation with Urologist Miguel Mercado, MD
+Schedule a Prostate Cancer Consultation with Urologist Miguel Mercado, MD

-Urologist Miguel Mercado, MD has extensive experience performing safe and effective kidney surgery.
-If you're seeking more information on kidney surgery or would like to schedule an appointment with Dr. Mercado, please call (281) 351-5174.
-We have two conveniently located urology clinics in Tomball, and The Woodlands near Cypress, Magnolia, and Hempstead ensuring easy access to quality care.
-Dr. Mercado and our dedicated team are committed to providing comprehensive and personalized treatment options for kidney surgery.
-Whether you require surgical intervention for kidney stones, kidney tumors, or other kidney-related conditions, we are here to help.
+Urologist Miguel Mercado, MD has extensive experience performing safe and effective surgery for prostate cancer.
+If you're seeking more information on minimally invasive prostate cancer surgery or would like to schedule an appointment with Dr. Mercado, please call (281) 351-5174.
+We have two conveniently located urology clinics in Tomball and The Woodlands, which are easily accessible for patients from Cypress, Magnolia, Hempstead, and surrounding areas.
+Dr. Mercado and our dedicated team are committed to providing comprehensive and personalized treatment options for prostate cancer.
 Reach out today to take the first step towards addressing your concerns and receiving effective surgical treatment.